Navel-IT/navel-collector-manager/README.md

 Build and install
 -----------------

-Assuming you started the installation from scratch ...
+Assuming you start the installation from scratch ...

 - CPAN